tripplea-sg/Load_Balancer/README.md

 ## Preparation

 Please go to MySQL DB System and open your database as follow.
-Take note private IP Address carefully, you will need that to configure the Load Balancer to point to your MySQL DB System.
+Take note private IP Address carefully, you will need that to configure the Load Balancer to point to your MySQL DB System (see below sample, 10.0.1.127)

 ![Image of Yaktocat](https://github.com/tripplea-sg/Load_Balancer/blob/main/Preparation.png)